edusasse/DecentralizedBanking/WHITEPAPER.md

 # Box of wishes

-* Once the Exchange-Nodes have accumulated a lot of transaction, maybe the acceptance of a transaction can be defined as automatically.
+* Once the Exchange-Nodes have accumulated a lot of transaction, maybe the acceptance of a transaction can be defined as automatically. (money transfer)

-* Companies as clients of this network, placing "duplicatas" as collateral;
+* Companies as clients of this network may place their receivables as collateral for the loan. (money loan)

-* Investor-Nodes should emit "Boletos" in order to receive (Brazil only);

 # Notes

+* Agents can represent a new place in the market, creating a layer that abstracts the complexities involved in the blockchain.